jadecobra/python_tdd_exercises/source/how_to/sleep_duration/test_duration_w_date_and_time.rst

 red: make it fail
 ---------------------------------------------------------------------------------

-* The `datetime.timedelta`_ object I get shows seconds, but I want the result as a string_.
-What happens when I pass it to the str_ constructor?
+* I want the result as a string_ not a `datetime.timedelta`_ .
+I add a test to see what happens when I pass it to the str_ constructor?

   .. code-block:: python